 Understanding Neurodivergence in the Workplace

-In the workplace, neurodivergence matters, because workplace norms have historically been built by and for neurotypical people.
-An open-plan office might seem like it fosters collaboration, but to a neurodivergent person, it may be overstimulating, noisy, and anxiety-inducing.
+In the workplace, reasonable adjustment matters, because workplace norms have historically been built by and for neurotypical people.
+For example, an open-plan office might seem like it fosters collaboration, but to a neurodivergent person, it may be overstimulating, noisy, and anxiety-inducing.

 This can lead to worse outcomes, both in the job selection process, and how neurodivergent people perform and are perceived at work: